REPUBLICANS FOR ENVIRONMENTAL PROTECTION

 We invite you also to visit our own page “When the GOP was Green” for a slightly different way of interpreting the same subject.

-Our GOP was killed over time, starting in the 1990s with the ravages of a “Contract With America.”
+Our version of the GOP was killed over time, starting in the 1990s with the ravages of a “Contract With America.”
 It was further degraded by a so-called “Tea Party” funded not by grassroots activists but by rich, powerful, and anti-environmental special interests.
 And in recent years it was destroyed by a shallow TV personality.
 The Republican Party is now a cult where good policies and responsible governance no longer matter.
 The only thing that counts is loyalty to “the leader.”

 Today, the sad remnants of our once-proud Republican Party ignore the idea of conservation and environmental protection, which were traditional hallmarks of the true conservatives who made up the Republican Party for well over a hundred years.